dambergn-codefellows/snakes-cafe/README.md

 - Version 1.2.0

 # Use
-- when you start the program will will be greeted and a list of menue items will be presented.
+- when you start the program select which menu you want by typing "breakfast" or "dinner", Defaults to dinner.
+- to select a new menu type load then the path and file name.
 - at any time you can exit the application by typing "quit".
 - add a item from the menue to the meal order by typing its name.
 - if you need to see the list of a specific category type the category name and it will re-print on screen.